 Throughout high school we loved drawing, painting, animation, fibers, etc., but were only ever able to practice those things independently, because for 9th and 10th grade, we were in the music program of the arts high school we went to, and for 11th and 12th grade, we transferred to a purely academic high school.
 So, we really wanted college to have classes that teach, communities that center around, and clubs that do visual art things.
-After finding out we were adMITted, one doubt we both had before comMITing was that MIT woudn’t have those things.
-MIT does a great job sharing and publicizing all the STEM that goes on here with the world (it is a technical institute after all), but a less great job (though actively improving) at communicating about the vibrant art community here.
+After finding out we were adMITted, one doubt we both had before comMITing was that MIT wouldn’t have those things.
+We knew MIT has a lot of STEM that goes on, but we were not so aware of the vibrant art community here.

 Being members of the visual arts community here, we are writing this to share all the awesome ways that we have gotten involved in the arts here*.
 For the artsy admits, who are questioning if/how they can practice art here, we hope this sheds some light!